 practice . teach . share

 In addition to private practice, I spend my time teaching naturopathic medical students at the Canadian College of Naturopathic Medicine (http://www.ccnm.edu/).
 I enjoy being on faculty at the college and helping new doctors gain confidence in naturopathic philosophy and principles.
+I am also a certified Compassionate Inquiry practitioner and facilitator-intern with Dr. Gabor Mate, MD.
 I am also a contributing author to a textbook on the Foundations of Naturopathic Medicine and occasionally write articles for professional magazines.

 I believe that we can each take steps to optimize our health no matter where we are starting from and what we are working with.
 As such, my clinical interests range from wellness promotion to dealing with acute conditions to helping people manage chronic illness and difficult life transitions.
 If you are not satisfied with the quality of your life, there is a good chance that naturopathic medicine can offer you resources for greater balance and wellbeing.
 I help people to discover the underlying patterns that contribute to difficulties with sleep, energy, digestion, elimination, hormones, menses, stress, brain function, and mood.